 General: Submission deadlines are dictated by production schedules and have to be met.
-Refer to specific Submission Requests.
+(Refer to the specific Submission Requests for deadlines.)

 - Plots must not use the “thought it was a dream” theme.

 - Language must be appropriate to the character and situation.
 No gratuitous swear words—a little goes a long way.

 - No erotica, violent sex, child abuse, or similar subjects.

 - Excessive violence, gore, or crudeness is highly frowned upon.
 If it is used at all, it must be vital to the plot.

 - Attach submissions (.rtf only) to the Submission Form.

 - Standard manuscript format (PLEASE follow the example, below)